openebs-archive/openebs-docs/docs/prometheus.md

 A storage engine is the data plane component of the IO path of a Persistent Volume.
 In CAS architecture, users can choose different data planes for different application workloads based on a configuration policy.
 OpenEBS provides different types of storage engines and chooses the right engine that suits your type of application requirements and storage available on your Kubernetes nodes.
 More information can be read from [here](/docs/next/overview.html#types-of-openebs-storage-engines).

+After OpenEBS installation, choose the OpenEBS storage engine as per your requirement.

+- Choose **cStor**, If you are looking for replicated storage feature and other enterprise graded features such as volume expansion, backup and restore, etc. The steps for Prometheus operator installation using OpenEBS cStor storage engine can be obtained from [here](https://github.com/openebs/cstor-operators/blob/master/docs/workload/prometheus-operator/prometheus.md).
+- Choose **OpenEBS Local PV**, if you are not requiring replicated storage but high performance storage engine.

 In this document, we are deploying Prometheus Operator using OpenEBS Local PV device.